-In partnership with the Commonwealth War Graves Commission (CWGC), the Museum for the Macedonian Struggle and the War Museum of Thessaloniki, we invite you to take part in Salonika Remembers, an exciting new programme aiming to mark the centenary of the Salonika Campaign 1915–18.
+In partnership with the British Embassy Athens, the Commonwealth War Graves Commission (CWGC), the Museum for the Macedonian Struggle and the War Museum of Thessaloniki, we invite you to take part in Salonika Remembers, an exciting new programme aiming to mark the centenary of the Salonika Campaign 1915–18.

 Through the programme, we remember those from across the world who lost their lives and are buried and commemorated in CWGC cemeteries in Northern Greece.
 The CWGC cares for the graves and memorials of more than 18,000 Commonwealth war dead, and some 400 of other nationalities at 25 sites across Greece.

-As part of Salonika Remembers, we are running a series of workshops for primary and secondary school teachers interested in implementing the programme in their classrooms.
-The workshops will take place in September and October 2017 and are designed to familiarise teachers with the programme tools, techniques and sites: the Museum for the Macedonian Struggle, the War Museum of Thessaloniki and the Mikra British Cemetery in Kalamaria (or other CWGC cemeteries in the area).
+As part of Salonika Remembers, and under the auspices of the Municipality of Thessaloniki, we are organising an open presentation for primary and secondary school teachers interested in implementing the programme in their classrooms.
+The presentation is designed to familiarise teachers with the programme tools, techniques and sites: the Museum for the Macedonian Struggle, the War Museum of Thessaloniki and the Mikra British Cemetery in Kalamaria (or other CWGC cemeteries in the area).

 Salonika Remembers invites schools to visit and explore the CWGC cemeteries at Mikra, Salonika Lembet Road, Doiran and Karasouli, along with the individual stories of those servicemen and women who are buried here in Greece, and to respond creatively to this experience through poetry, music and art.